remarcmij/promise-demo/README.md

    Notes:

    1. The `main()` function is suspended while awaiting promise #1 to settle.
-   2. When promise #1 rejects the `main()` resumes and through its catch block outputs the rejected error.
+   2. When promise #1 rejects the `main()` function resumes and, through its catch block, outputs the rejected error.

 ### 4-all-chain.js